Dear Class of 2025,

 • Sara Krause, our College Coordinator, is the first person most students get to know at Whitman.
 She’ll be the one to answer the phone whenever you dial 609-258-8900.
 If you’re not quite sure whom to see for a particular issue, Ms. Krause will be happy to help you.

-I very much look forward to working with staff, student leaders, and faculty—as well as you and your classmates—to create a welcoming, safe and supportive environment for everyone at the College.
+I very much look forward to working with staff, student leaders, and faculty—as well as you and your classmates—to create a welcoming, happy, safe and supportive environment for everyone at the College.

 We look forward to welcoming you to Whitman College and Princeton University during this historic time.
 In the meantime, the entire staff joins me in wishing you and yours good health this summer.